 When injured, the ANS does not function correctly and results in symptoms arising from two distinct physiological problems, reduced blood pressure in the brain and reduced motility of the intestinal tract.
-The reduced brain blood pressure (cerebral hypoperfusion) results in headaches, neck tightness, brain fog, poor concentration and memory, increased hunger and thirst, anxiety, altered balance, and even occasional passing out (syncope).
+The reduced brain blood pressure (cerebral hypoperfusion) results in headaches, neck tightness, brain fog, poor concentration and memory, increased hunger and thirst, anxiety, altered balance, and occasional passing out (syncope).

 The reduced motility of the intestinal tract can result in difficulty swallowing, reflux, heartburn, bloating, cramping, and constipation.
 These are common symptoms experienced by post-COVID long haulers.
-In addition, the slowed intestinal motility increases the risk of SIBO.
+In addition, slowed intestinal motility increases the risk of SIBO.

 If you are wondering if you are experiencing autonomic dysfunction for COVID infection or otherwise, you can take a simple self-test on my practice website.
-If your score indicates you have autonomic dysfunction, you have a good chance of significant improvement following my protocol.
+If your score indicates autonomic dysfunction, you have a good chance of significant improvement following my protocol.

 Decrease Long-Hauler Symptoms

-To reverse the symptoms of nervous system damage and SIBO, the protocol must suppress chronic inflammation by reversing bacterial overgrowth, controlling primed-M1-microglia within the brain, rebalancing omega-3 and omega-6 fatty acids, and improving the vagal anti-inflammatory reflex via vagus nerve stimulation and symptoms of autonomic dysfunction in post-COVID long haulers who seek my help.
+To reverse the symptoms of nervous system damage and SIBO, the protocol must suppress chronic inflammation by changing bacterial overgrowth, controlling primed-M1-microglia within the brain, rebalancing omega-3 and omega-6 fatty acids, and improving the vagal anti-inflammatory reflex via vagus nerve stimulation and symptoms of autonomic dysfunction in post-COVID long haulers who seek my help.

 More details and scientific references about The Nemechek Protocol® can be found in our book on treating autism.
-I would like to apologize to my adult readers that the demand for research and advice on treating autism has prevented me from completing The Nemechek Protocol Guide for Adults but take note that the doses I specify in the book for adults with autism are identical and were initially designed for adults with autonomic dysfunction.
+I want to apologize to my adult readers that the demand for research and advice on treating autism has prevented me from completing The Nemechek Protocol Guide for Adults but take note that the doses I specify in the book for adults with autism are identical and were initially designed for adults with autonomic dysfunction.